We offer both French and Spanish at key stage 3, 4 and 5. Our community language program delivers lessons geared to Key

 The staff and our Post 16 ambassadors offer a wide range of Study Support opportunities across the Key Stages, which not only support students with their language learning experience, but also offer an insight into culture.
 We are currently running a number of extra-curricular clubs geared towards improving independence in language learning (Transition Club), broadening the cultural awareness of our students (World film club) and we are excited to be launching a new Twinning club in the summer term with a partner school in France.

 Rooming and Resources

-The World Languages department has 4 classrooms that are specifically designated to this subject area.
-Rooms LA2, LA3, LA4, ENT1 and ENT2 are all situated in the Trinity zone near to the pastoral office and all have recently been refurbished.
+The World Languages department has 4 classrooms that are specifically designated to the subject area.
+Rooms LA2, LA3, LA4, and ENT1 are all situated in the Trinity zone and have recently been refurbished.

-All rooms are equipped with interactive whiteboards, dictionaries, full sets of Key Stage 3/4/5 textbooks (Allez and Zoom and AQA for GCSE), CDs and teacher's guides.
-The department also has 1 printer, sound equipment in each room and the use of MP3 recorders; all MFL teachers have a laptop that is issued to them by the school for planning and delivery purposes and all staff and students have access to Linguascope, Doddle Learn and Kerboodle online resources.
+All rooms are equipped with interactive whiteboards, dictionaries, full sets of Key Stage 3/4/5 textbooks (Allez, Zoom and AQA for GCSE), CDs and teacher's guides.
+The department also has 1 printer, sound equipment in each room and the use of MP3 recorders; all MFL teachers have a laptop that is issued to them by the school for planning and delivery purposes and all staff and students have access to Linguascope, Doddle Learn, Kerboodle online resources and GCSE POD.

 What the students say about the department